 In the video below I explain how I decide which of the filters to use and how I combine them.

 As you can see it is very easy to use GND filters.
-There’s no need to do complicated measurements of the light in the foreground and the light in the sky and then deciding which filter to use.
+There’s no need to do complicated measurements of the light in the foreground and the light in the sky and then decide, which filter to use.
 The only decision I have to make is which filter to apply first and this happens based on the nature of the horizon.
 Then this filter is either enough or I add the other one.

 And since I’m shooting with a digital camera I don’t need to get the perfect exposure in one frame.
 I use GND filters to get me as close as possible to it, but for the best result I often use bracketing in addition to filters.